Mursaleen7/Portswigger-BurpSuite-Labs/README.md

 # Portswigger Burpsuite Lab Write-ups

 This repo is my learning log as I tackle PortSwigger’s **Web Security Academy** labs.
-I’m just getting started, so expect mostly *Apprentice-level* content for now—more advanced notes will appear as I progress.
+I’m just getting started, so expect mostly *Apprentice-level* content for now more advanced notes will appear as I progress.

 ---